verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 The path where to save memory profiling output.

-**Note:** Memory profiling is not enabled by default in rust-analyzer builds, you need to build from source for it.
+**Note:** Memory profiling is not enabled by default in verus-analyzer builds, you need to build from source for it.